 If parents want to give their children a gift, the best thing they can do is to teach their children to love challenges, be intrigued by mistakes, enjoy effort, and keep on learning.
 That way, their children don’t have to be slaves of praise.
 They will have a lifelong way to build and repair their own confidence.– Dr. Carol Dweck

-No matter what setbacks are challenges to work harder.
+No matter what setbacks are challenges to overcome.

 The standard assumption is that all praise is good.

-Additionally, this body of research found that specific praise about effort predicted a growth mindset in students.
+Additionally, this body of research found that specific praise about effort predicted a growth mindset.
 So instead of saying something like, “Great job!” parents can say, “You are so focused on getting this done That’s awesome!”

 Finally, parents can help children by urging them to try a different approach or think of the next step.
 This is far more beneficial than simply saying try harder.